openshift-pipelines/pipelines-as-code/docs/content/docs/guide/cli.md

 * `delete`: delete an existing Pipelines as Code Repository definition.
 * `generate`: generate a simple pipelinerun to get you started with Pipelines as Code.
 * `list`: list Pipelines as Code Repositories.
+* `logs`: show the logs of a PipelineRun form a Repository CRD.
 * `describe`: describe a Pipelines as Code Repository and the runs associated with it.
 * `resolve`: Resolve a pipelinerun as if it were executed by pipelines as code on service.
 * `setup`: Setup a Git provider app or webhook with pipelines as code service.